 The Personality of Patterns in Scarves

-This is the topic of the video Jill Chivers of Shop Your Wardrobe and I discuss, though the personality of prints and the discussion on fabric choices extends into other clothing elements outside of the scarf!
+This is the topic of the video Jill Chivers of 16 Style Types and I discuss, though the personality of prints and the discussion on fabric choices extends into other clothing elements outside of the scarf!

 So how do you express personality through your patterns?

 - Classic – stripes and repeated straight-line geometrics

 - Dramatic – animal prints

 - Rebellious – animal prints, skulls, tattoo motifs

 - Silk or satin fabrics are more Classic or Elegant Chic

 - Loose woven cottons are more Relaxed in personality style